-During their time in Ghana, Kwami and Emily were introduced to what was known locally as “the miracle tree.”
+During their time in Ghana, co-founders Kwami and Emily were introduced to what was known locally as “the miracle tree.”
 The tree thrives in arid climates.
-It helps the crops around it grown better.
-It can be intercropped with subsistence crops mitigating risk to farmers.
+It helps the crops around it grow better.
+It can be intercropped with subsistence crops, mitigating risk to farmers.

 The leaves, with more vitamin A than carrots, more protein than eggs, more calcium than milk and more iron than spinach have the potential to end malnutrition and provide a stable food source to farmers.

 The oil seeds, rich in anti-oxidants and moisturizing agents produce one of nature’s finest cosmetic oils for hair and skin care.

 The solution to poverty, malnutrition, and hunger was growing in their own backyards.